AmryAnn/Dockatron10XD/PreDocking/PreDocking_README.txt

-PreDocking Procedures
+# A. PreDocking Procedures

 Part 0

-1. Copy the Dockatron10XD package and rename the folder after your own project.
+Copy the Dockatron10XD package and rename the folder after your own project.
-2. Download and install all necessary software.
+Download and install all necessary software.

 Part 1
 1. Move your trajectory file (.dcd) and input coordinate file (pdb) into /PreDocking/
 2. Create 'LigandPDBQTs' and 'ReceptorPDBQTs' directories in /Dockatron10XD/PreDocking/
 3. Move your Ligand PDBQT files to /Dockatron10XD/PreDocking/LigandPDBQTs/